Regularmute/MTGCardTracker/README.md

   * The user can log in, log out and create an account.
   * The user can create a new empty collection of cards.
   * The owner of a collection can invite other users to the collection.
-    * The owner can uninvite users from their collection
+    * The owner can uninvite users from their collection.
   * The user can delete their collections.
   * The user can add cards to their collection.
     * Each card has a name, amount of wins, losses and a win rate percentage.